|

 - Romance On the High Seas

-- So Dear to My Heart *** - Live action Disney tuner about a
+- So Dear to My Heart *** - Unlikely Disney tuner about a

-boy and his sheep, works thanks to good cast, charming score and a few
+boy and his sheep works thanks to a good cast and charming score.

 - Song Is Born, A ** - Scholars research jazz.
 Danny Kaye

-provides laughs, while legends like Benny Goodman, Louis Armstrong and
+provides laughs, while Benny Goodman, Louis Armstrong and

 more provide the music.